When we consider a cubic function in the complex plane it always have three roots.

 Round the triple root the color cycle repeat itself three times.

-You can see another applet version with darker colors:
+You can see another video with darker colors:

 Complex power functions with natural exponent have a zero (or root) of multiplicity n in the origin.